-Last Updated on April 1, 2021 by Maggie Sutton
+Last Updated on May 5, 2021 by Maggie Looker

 Purchasing a home is a major, expensive decision, and you should know what you’re up against before you begin.
 One of the biggest challenges of buying your first home is knowing where to start.
 Being a busy nurse also doesn’t give you lot of free time to research what you need to know.
 Luckily, Homes for Heroes breaks down our first time home buyer program and process for nurses like you.
 Let’s go through what you’ll need to know and do to buy your first home.